-Opportunities
+Opportunities for all

-- In 2018, Bilbao hosted the Conference on Equality Diversity and Inclusion.
-This three day conference was dedicated to developing a community of practice on equality, diversity & inclusion local polices.
+- In 2018.
+Bilbao hosted the Conference on Equality Diversity and Inclusion.
+This three day conference was dedicated to developing a community of practice on equality, diversity & inclusion local polices. - The conference was run by the Council of European Municipalities and Regions (CEMR).
+The CEMR, with the Assoiation of Basque Municipalities (EUDEL) are working to make the forum a platform to assist the transformation of the social panorama.

-- Re

-and

-env